aridjayarecipes/cutesrecipes.web.app/content/post/2268-easiest-way-to-make-award-winning-leftover-rice-bread-osawa-inspired.md

 1. Prepare  Some vanilla essence

 Mom used to make fried rice and we loved it.
 Sometimes, she would also knead the flour with leftover rice along with chopped onions, fresh coriander and make paranthas.
 Are you looking for simple and interesting ways to use up your leftover food?
-Isn't it painful to waste food that we have worked hard to cook?
+Isn&#39;t it painful to waste food that we have worked hard to cook?

 <!--inarticleads2-->